Performance Breakdown

 One weakness of the older Duo Clean nozzle is cleaning hair because it didn’t have any system to untangle hair.

-The upgraded Vertex Pro Duo Clean nozzle addresses this issue with the combs and plastic fins flanking the bristles around the roller.
+The upgraded Vertex Pro Duo Clean nozzle addresses this issue by incorporating combs and plastic fins that flank the bristles around the roller.

 The fins help prevent hair strands from wrapping around the brush tightly and work in tandem with the combs to untangle hair as it rotates.